adambard/learnxinyminutes-docs/tcsh.html.markdown

 # Prints the string `$var'
 echo \$var
 echo '$var'
-# braces can be used to separate variable from the rest when its needed
+# Braces can be used to separate variable from the rest when its needed
 set num = 12; echo "There ${num}th element"

 # Prints the number of characters of the value: 6